cohere-ai/samples/arxiv-opensearch-cohere/README.md

 ## Step 2: Embed your documents
 We will be utilizing Cohere's `embed` endpoint to embed documents into vectors.
-For demo purposes, we will be using the Cohere `small` model which will output vectors with 1024 floating point elements.
+For demo purposes, we will be using the Cohere `embed-english-light-v2.0` model which will output vectors with 1024 floating point elements.

 To follow along, download the [arxiv dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv).
 We subset it to 5000 rows for example purposes and saved it to a local `/data` folder.